MSEE in Electrical and Computer Engineering

 WHO SHOULD APPLY

 Applicants should have an accredited, four-year degree in electrical or computer engineering or related technical field.
-Work experience is preferred but not required.
+18 months of work experience is required.
 This degree is relevant to engineers looking for advanced training in electrical and computer engineering technologies and applications, who are looking for new career or leadership opportunities..